f5devcentral/f5-cli/docs/examples/index.rst

 Examples
 ==========
-The following are examples that can be followed to interact with the F5 Cloud CLI.
+Below are examples of interacting with various F5 products and services by using the F5 Cloud CLI.

 BIG-IP Examples
 -------